ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 Website History of the Sensor.
 If the current Date does not <br>
 Match the last Date in the GMCMap History, the Clock Displays <br>
-an Error Message.In the worst case, this can happen after <br> Midnight, if there is no New GMCMap Data.
+an Error Message.In the worst case, this can happen after <br> Midnight, if there is no new GMCMap Data.
 With the <br>
 "GMCMapMidnightAccessDelay" Function, you can now Wait a <br>
 certain Number of Minutes until the next Values ​​are downloaded <br>
 from GMCMap Website in Order to avoid an accidental Error Message.<br>